JarnoBrocker/M-M_sorting_system/README.md

 -	7 servo’s (SG90)
 -	OLED (mainly for testing, but also used in main code)
 -	a button (same as the OLED: mainly for testing, but also used in main code)

+## Info
+- This project is made in codelite
+- This project uses hwlib: https://github.com/wovo/hwlib
+- This project is a schoolproject

 ## by:
 Jarno Bröcker